 Archeologists discovered the sacred ground of 67 African-American children and adults, possibly dating back to slavery, while investigating the suitability of land to expand north of the University of Virginia Cemetery and Columbarium.
-Some graves are thought to be those of slaves who brought Thomas Jefferson's dream of an "Academical Village" to life.
-Some slaves worked on the construction of these buildings, and others were at the beck and call of faculty and students.
+Some graves are thought to be those of enslaved people who brought Thomas Jefferson's dream of an "Academical Village" to life.
+Some of them worked on the construction of these buildings, and others were at the beck and call of faculty and students.

-Ervin Jordan Jr., associate professor, research archivist and Civil War scholar who is writing a book on the history of slaves at UVA, Jordan points out that even Jefferson, who is known for his meticulous records, fell short when it came to documenting the life and death of his slaves, some of whom ended up at UVA.
+Ervin Jordan Jr., associate professor, research archivist and Civil War scholar who is writing a book on the history of slavery at UVA, Jordan points out that even Jefferson, who is known for his meticulous records, fell short when it came to documenting the life and death of African Americans working on his property, some of whom ended up at UVA.
 This article shed light on the discovery of graves nationwide and the issues surrounding preservation of ancestral remains against commercial interests in real estate and highways.